loopbackio/loopback-connector-db2/README.md

 #loopback-connector-db2

-[IBM¨ DB2¨]() is the database of choice for robust, enterprise-wide solutions handling high-volume workloads.
+[IBMÂ® DB2Â®]() is the database of choice for robust, enterprise-wide solutions handling high-volume workloads.
 It is optimized to deliver industry-leading performance while lowering costs.
 The `loopback-connector-db2` module is the LoopBack connector for DB2.